kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/DEVEL/2012-01-01-managing-data.md

 *  `in_memory` - when this boolean flag is set, Kiji configures HBase to keep as much of this locality group in memory as possible.
-*  `ttl_seconds` - cells' time to live : cells older that this number of seconds may be automatically discarded.
+*  `ttl_seconds` - cells' time to live : cells older than this number of seconds will be automatically discarded.
 *  `max_versions` - maximum number of timestamped versions of cells to retain :
    as new versions of a cell are written, older versions are deleted to not exceed this limit.